General Warranty Deed Form

 General Warranty vs. Special Warranty

-While both general and special warranty deeds share many similarities, a general warranty deed covers a far greater time period with regard to its title assurances.
+While general and special warranty deeds share many similarities, a general warranty deed provides more extensive title assurances.

-With a general warranty deed, the grantee (buyer) receives a contractual promise that the property is free of any issues, dating all the way back to the very first owner of the property.
+Under a general warranty deed, the grantee (buyer) receives a contractual promise that the property is free of any issues dating back to the very first owner.
+If there are any title issues, the grantor will defend the grantee against them.

-With a special warranty deed, the buyer only receives affirmation that the title is free and clear of issues from the current seller (grantor).
-In other words, the deed does not provide assurances for any previous owners.
+With a special warranty deed, the buyer is only promised that the title is free and clear of issues from the current owner (grantor).
+In other words, the deed does not provide guarantees or protection for title issues from previous owners.

-Both deed types provide significantly more protection for the buyer than a quitclaim deed, which provides no guarantees whatsoever.
+Both deed types provide significantly more protection for the buyer than a quitclaim deed, which provides no guarantees to the grantee.